llm-bible/llm-bible.github.io/_publications/clinchant2019use.markdown

 ---
 layout: publication
-title: "On The Use Of BERT For Neural Machine Translation"
+title: On The Use Of BERT For Neural Machine Translation
 authors: Clinchant Stéphane, Jung Kweon Woo, Nikoulina Vassilina
 conference: "Arxiv"
 year: 2019